helium/HIP/00XX-lorawan-committee.md

 # Rationale and Alternatives
 [alternatives]: #rationale-and-alternatives

-This is your chance to discuss your proposal in the context of the whole design space.
-This is probably the most important section!

 - Why is this design the best in the space of possible designs?

-No other proposals have been available.
-Widest possible community feedback will be sought to consider in this proposal Best practice governance provides strong platform for growth and sustainablity
+No other proposals are currently available.
+Widest possible community feedback will be sought to consider in this proposal.

+Best practice governance provides strong platform for growth and sustainablity

 - What is the impact of not doing this?

 Poor decision making and unneccesary disruption of the ecosystem due to such decisions.
-Regional disruption and potential disconnect
+Regional disruptions and potential disconnect

 # Unresolved Questions
 [unresolved]: #unresolved-questions